Norton Rose Fulbright Canada LLP

 In addition to commercial law, Mr. Dupoy also deals with corporate law matters, including issues of corporate governance and other regulatory issues.

 Finally, Mr. Dupoy takes an interest in information technology law.
-He advises clients on issues relating to civil law, electronic signatures, data hosting and consumer protection law.
+He advises clients on issues relating to civil law, electronic signatures, privacy, data hosting and consumer protection law.

 LL.M., Université de Montréal, 2006

 Mr. Dupoy has acted recently for the following clients:

 - The City of Westmount in the first decision to be handed down by the Supreme Court of Canada on the scope of the Quebec Automobile Insurance Act in Westmount (City of) v Rossy 2 SCR 136

 - BCE Inc. in a major damages action relating to the proposed privatization of BCE Inc.